whoisdsmith/VAULTSIDIAN/home-mthrfckr/Text Processing/Articles/Regular Expressions.md

+# Regular Expressions

-# Regular Expressions–The Eclectic Light Company
+## Regular Expressions–The Eclectic Light Company

 ![](https://eclecticlightdotcom.files.wordpress.com/2015/07/oyster.png?w=973) Oyster is a great way to develop your own collection of regex phrases.
 *Although most are familiar with some shorthand notation used in searching, Regular Expressions turn this into a programming language.
 Are they just for Unix wizards?*